 This statement has been approved by the Board of the Company.
-The statement has been prepared as at 22 July 2021 with reference to the 4th Edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.
+The statement has been prepared as of 27 May 2022 with reference to the 4th Edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.

 PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT